 1. Travel in the low or shoulder seasons

 Travelers can reduce the impact they have on popular destinations by traveling outside of the peak travel season.
-So you might be asking, what is low season?
-Low season is the months where travelers tend to avoid a destination because the weather is not ideal.
-For example the Caribbean’s low season is August through early October when much of the eastern Caribbean is at risk of hurricanes and the temperatures tend to be hot.
+So you might ask, what is low season?
+Low season is the months where travelers avoid a destination because the weather is not ideal.
+For example, the Caribbean’s low season is August through early October when much of the eastern Caribbean is at risk of hurricanes and the temperatures are hot.

-We tend to travel in the low or shoulder seasons when prices are often lower and we can enjoy the sites almost all to ourselves For example, for the past two years we have traveled to the Caribbean in early to mid August, when most people tend not travel there (high season is November-February).
+We tend to travel in the low or shoulder seasons when prices are often lower and we can enjoy the sites almost all to ourselves For example, for the past two years, we have traveled to the Caribbean in early to mid-August when most people tend not to travel there (high season is November-February).
 This means flights are cheaper, hotels are much more affordable, and the beaches are not as crowded.
 In doing so, we save money and ensure those operating in the travel industry continue to earn a steady income, win-win.
-We did the same when we traveled through the Baltics last March, where we stayed in some of the best boutique hotels for half of what it would cost in the peak summer season and easily dined at some of the top restaurants with little to no wait.
+We did the same when we traveled through the Baltics last March where we stayed in some of the best boutique hotels for half of what it would cost in the peak summer season and easily dined at some top restaurants with little to no wait.

 2. Travel to lesser traveled to destinations

 The economic impact travel has on a destination is well documented, which is why destinations spend millions to attract travelers.
 Think of the “Incredible India” ads or the numerous ads you’ve seen for travel to South Africa or Brazil.
 These campaigns are designed by Tourism Bureaus with large budgets to entice you to travel to those destinations.
 There are, however, a lot of countries that offer just as amazing experiences, but not the same resources to advertise.